Kitware/tangelo/docs/installation.rst

     tangelo start

-to launch the server (on `localhost:8000 <http://localhost:8000>`_ by default).
-Point your browser there and you should see a collection of demo applications to get you started.
+to launch the server (on `http://localhost:8080`_ by default).
+Point your browser there and you should see the "Tangelo sunrise."

 Windows
 -------